i$^2$VAE: Interest Information Augmentation with Variational Regularizers for Cross-Domain Sequential Recommendation

-\section{conclusion}
+\textbf{Cross-Domain Recommendation}~\citep{zhu2020deep,zhang2018cross,zhao2019cross,zhu2020graphical,ouyang2020minet,salah2021towards} leverages multi-domain behavior patterns to address data sparsity and cold-start issues in single-domain recommendation.
+Recent studies focus on transfer learning~\citep{hu2018conet, liu2020cross}, using transfer modules to map and fuse representations across domains, or modeling domain-shared information~\citep{cao2022contrastive, cao2022disencdr}.
+DisenCDR~\citep{cao2022disencdr} assumes fully overlapping users and employs mutual-information-based regularizers to disentangle domain-specific and domain-shared interests, but fails to handle cold-start users effectively.
+SA-VAE \citep{salah2021towards} pre-trains a VAE on the source domain and aligns latent variables between source and target domain VAEs, but rely fully on the overlappping users.
+CDRIB~\citep{cao2022cross} applies the information bottleneck principle and contrastive learning for overlapping users but lacks generalizability for long-tailed users and compresses the rich inner-domain interest data, limiting its robustness compared to our variational regularizers.

+\section{Conclusion}

-In this paper, we propose a novel CDSR model, \texttt{IM-VAE}, which innovatively addresses long-tailed and cold-start users in real-world recommendation environments.
-Our model introduces MIM-theory-induced informative, disentangle, and denoising regularizers.
-These regularizers enable the learning of distinct inner- and cross-domain interests and extracting relevant information from pseudo-sequences to enrich users' sparse interaction records, to improve the model's effectiveness in real-world CDSR scenarios.
+In this paper, we propose i$^2$VAE to enhance the performance of long-tailed and cold-start users.
+Our model introduces interest-enhancing regularizers, which enable the learning of distinct inner- and cross-domain interests and extract relevant information from pseudo-sequences to enrich users' sparse interaction.
+Empirical experiments demonstrate that i$^2$VAE achieves SOTA performance across all user types.